Captain-App/sandbox-sdk/PRIVATE_PUBLISHING.md

 1. Update version in `packages/sandbox/package.json`
 2. Commit and push to `main`
 3. The workflow will:
-   - Publish npm package to GitHub Packages
+   - Create an npm tarball
    - Build and push Docker images
-   - Create a GitHub release with the version tag
+   - Create a GitHub release with the version tag and tarball asset

 Or use changesets (if configured):